martian-cloud/tharsis-docs/docs/guides/overviews/workspaces.md

 #### I'm confident my Terraform configuration is correct but my runs keep failing.
 What could be a potential issue?

-If your configuration is correct and no other errors are suspected, it could be that you simply forgot to [assign a managed-identity](./managed_identities#assign-a-managed-identity) to your workspace.
+If your configuration is correct and no other errors are suspected, it could be that you simply forgot to [assign a managed identity](./managed_identities#assign-a-managed-identity) to your workspace.
 A deployment to AWS or Azure will fail if no IAM role can be assumed.

 #### How many jobs can simultaneously run on a workspace?

 All jobs process in a first in, first out order.
 A workspace can only have one active job at any given moment.

-#### Where can I find my an overview of my deployed resources, outputs, state file etc.?
+#### Where can I find an overview of my deployed resources, outputs, state file, etc.?

 Once a run completes its apply stage, the run populates the workspace details page.
-The user can view deployed resources, input variables, outputs, dependencies and of course the state file right from the Tharsis UI.
+The user can view deployed resources, input variables, outputs, dependencies, and of course the state file right from the Tharsis UI.

 <details>
 <summary>Populated workspace details page</summary>